-In designing the IPCablecom MIBs Framework, the managed objects present in the other MIB modules implemented by the E-MTA device were taken into consideration.
-This section describes the MIB modules that can be present in the E-MTA, and may be used for IPCablecom management functions.
+In designing the IPCablecom MIBs Framework, the managed objects present in the other MIB modules implemented by the IPCablecom MTA device were taken into consideration.
+This section describes the MIB modules that can be present in the IPCablecom MTA, and may be used for IPCablecom management functions.

-The following table lists the MIB modules supported by eMTAs.
-The eMTA component of the E-MTAs MUST implement MIB modules present in Table 2.
+The following table lists the MIB modules that must be present in the IPCablecom MTAs.
+E-MTAs and S-MTAs MUST implement MIB modules present in Table 2.

 Table 2.
-MIB Modules Implemented by the eMTA Component of the E-MTA
+MIB Modules Implemented by E-MTA and S-MTA